14 Integral relations of a single-phase atmosphere

 \[ \begin{align} e = K + P + \newtilde{I}. \end{align} \]

 The terms marked blue are the gravity terms, these cancel each other out: if gravity produces kinetic energy, this comes at the expense of potential energy.
-Thus you get
+Thus one obtains

 \[ \begin{align} \frac{\partial e}{\partial t} + \mathbf{v}\cdot\nabla e &= -e\nabla\cdot\mathbf{v} - \nabla\cdot\left(p\mathbf{v}\right) + \rho\mathbf{v}\cdot\mathbf{f}_R + \epsilon.\tag{14.16}\label{eq:bernoulli_pre} \end{align} \]